Seniors are at greater risk for harmful drug interactions

 Sample list of medications and their drug and food interactions (from Drugs.com tool)

 Discuss all medications with doctors

-When seeing the doctor, ask them to review your senior’s complete list of medications, vitamins, and supplements — especially if they see multiple doctors.
+When your older adult visits their doctor, ask them to review your older adult’s complete list of medications, vitamins, and supplements.